-Part of the Apple One family of connected services but also accessible on its own, Fitness+ looks like a great new way to get fit using Apple's devices, all built with an Apple Watch in mind.
-We've got all the details you need to know about the new service right here, so strap in to find out everything.
+Part of the Apple One family of connected services but also accessible on its own, Fitness+ enables Apple users to get fit using Apple's devices, all built with an Apple Watch in mind.
+We've got all the details you need to know about the service right here, so strap in to find out everything.

 What is Apple Fitness+?

-It gives you the studio-style experience that's become so coveted, especially during lockdown, without any additional equipment needed.
-The image above is the most succinct demonstration - you can prop your phone up, follow along with a workout, and get personalised stat displays both on your wrist and on your display of choice in real-time.
+It gives you the studio-style experience that's become so coveted, without any additional equipment needed.
+You can prop your phone up, follow along with a workout, and get personalised stat displays both on your wrist and on your display of choice in real-time.

 Finally, if you've got Apple Music you'll also find integration there, letting you easily browse and save playlists geared around each workout.